utkarsh-ls/You-ll-WIN/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

 b: We're spreading disinformation!
-We're destroying trust in a free press!
+Now everyone from Kota will fail in JEE, instead of just us!

 ```
 bb({body:"scream"});
 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: We're the reason fascism will arise from the rubble of democracy!
+b: We're the reason Delhi will arise from the rubble of Kota, as the next hotspot for JEE coaching!

 ```
 bb({body:"normal", eyes:"anger"});